Answering Your Questions About Serious Injuries

 It depends upon the case.
 Smaller injury cases can frequently be settled without suit being filed if liability against the other party is clear.
 In cases involving serious injuries, it is usually best to consider filing a suit sooner rather than later.
 The scheduling of a trial date provides a deadline in case of a delay.
 The insurance company must decide whether to settle or risk a jury verdict and judgment.
-In the meantime, we will have referred you to qualified medical specialists and other expert consultants to evaluate your injuries and your future care needs, as well as lost earnings and other economic consequences of your injuries.
+In the meantime, I will have referred you to qualified medical specialists and other expert consultants to evaluate your injuries and your future care needs, as well as lost earnings and other economic consequences of your injuries.

 5. Will my case need to go to trial?